somratcste/full_login_project/README.md

 5. Responsive project using twitter bootstrap.
 6. Using HTML5 and CSS3 .
 7. For Dynamic using php and mysqli .
+9. No framework can be used.
+10. This is an raw php and mysqli project.
-8. Finally every think are managed nicely .
+11. Finally every think are managed nicely .
                                                       Thank you .